richafnu/Viva/Viva/glint/setup/program-summary-setup-lifecycle.md

 ### Recommended cadence and tips

-Onboarding surveys for new hires are recommended within the first week of employment.
-Then send another Onboarding survey at 30 days and at 90 days of employment.
+The first Onboarding survey for new hires is recommended at 30 days.
+Consider sending another Onboarding survey at 60 and at 90 days of employment.

 **Onboarding tips:**